ijazul-haq/nlpashto/readme.md

 ```

 ### (Chunking) Word Segmentation
-If we look at the above example, we can see that the Tokenizer has split the compound words, “جلال اباد”, “ډله ييزه” and “نشه يي” into meaningless sub-parts.
+If we look at the above example, we can see that the Tokenizer has split the compound words, `جلال اباد`, `ډلي ييزه`, and `نشه يي` into meaningless sub-parts.
 In such cases, where retrieval of the full word is necessary (instead of space-delimited tokens), we can use NLPashto Segmenter class.
 The word segmentation model is based on transformers, available on HuggingFace [ijazulhaq/pashto-word-segmentation](https://huggingface.co/ijazulhaq/pashto-word-segmentation).

 ```python
 from nlpashto import Segmenter